AutoResearch/autora/docs/index.md

 ## Motivation

-The pace of progress in empirical research is largely dictated by iteration speed — that is, for a given amount of resources, the rate at which researchers can cycle between formal theory development and experimentation while ensuring rigorous scientific practice.
-At present, a major limit to iteration speed stems from the time-intensive, manual nature of the research process.
-Most stages of this process rely on semi-directed trial and error of humans with years of narrow training.
-Such a limit impedes science as well as its translation and broader impact.
-We seek to overcome this bottleneck by developing an open-source platform for the generation, estimation, and empirical testing of scientific models.
-It is our hope that AutoRA will accelerate scientific discovery while promoting greater transparency and rigor in empirical research.
+The pace of empirical research is constrained by the rate at which scientists can alternate between the development of formal theories and the execution of experiments.
+However, attempts to increase this rate often compromise scientific rigor, leading to deficiencies such as the absence of formal modeling, non-replicable findings, and insufficient documentation.
+In order to surmount these limitations, we aim to develop AutoRA––an open-source framework that automates the generation, estimation, and empirical testing of scientific models.
+By automating steps of the empirical research process, we hope AutoRA can accelerate scientific discovery while promoting greater transparency and rigor in empirical research.

 ## Pointers